Mistralys/application-utils/README.md

     - [FileFinder][]: Fetching file lists by filters, recursive or not.
     - PHPClassInfo: Fetch basic class info from PHP files without reflection.
     - MimeTypes: List of commonly used mime types.
     - [PathsReducer][]: Reduce a list of absolute paths to a common root.
+* HTMLHelper: Common HTML utility methods.
+    - [HTMLTag][]: Object-Oriented HTML tag generation.
+    - AttributeCollection: Collection class for attributes (HTML or other).
 * ImageHelper: Image manipulation using native GD functions with alpha support.
+    - RGBAColor: Color container class with alpha channel support.
 * [IniHelper][]: INI file reader and editor.
 * [Microtime][]: `DateTime` class with microseconds support and friendly methods interface.
 * [NamedClosure][]: Wrapper for closures with the possibility to add a description.